Built-in CSS support

 CSS ModulesAnchor link to section titled "CSS Modules"

-Hydrogen includes a Vite plugin that collects styles for each CSS Module in your components.
+Hydrogen collects styles for each CSS Module in your components.
 CSS Modules can be imported in both client and server components.

 <style> tag before your component.
-Currently, this tag is only added automatically for the default export in the file.
-If you want to render the styles in other named exports, then you must do it manually by rendering
+This tag is only added automatically for the default export in the file.
+Consider using the

 - Explore an example implementation of CSS Modules in GitHub.